erkamguresen/state/README.md

 ## Week 1

-- Learn to plan applications around specific data
+- Learn to plan applications around your data
 - Learn to render your application's data into a user interface

 <details>